jjgecon/Does-Gamer-Slang-Appeal-to-Gamers/Write-up/Draft.md

 ## Concluding Words

 I admit it.
 I was quite ambitious with my research question.
 There is little connection between words chosen for a title and the success of a YouTubers.
+[Briggsby]() studied how does the YouTube search algorithm, not disclosed to the public, recommend videos to searchers.
+The frequency of a content creators’ videos in the search algorithm are positively correlated with YouTubers success.
+As more exposure leads to incremental exposure, thanks to YouTubes recommender system.
+However, video game titles rank 9 in importance, failing behind subscribers, total views, likes and comments.

-A better approach would be to study click-baiting in YouTube game titles and the success of the click-baiter.
-Using a neural network to identify click-bait titles and compare their statistics with other non-click-baiters.
+A research question would have been: How does click-baiting in YouTube game titles and the success of the click-baiter?
+I could have used a neural network to identify click-bait titles and compare their statistics with other non-click-baiters.
 As an extension one could analyze what words are predominantly used form click-bait.
 Nevertheless, this project made me improve my quantitative skills in web scraping and natural language processing.
 In my eyes, the inconclusive results were just a biproduct of learning.

 ### Most Important Words Figures